coderefinery/social-coding/talk.md

 - Too much use is rarely a problem.
 What if you want people to use your work and .emph[make you the leader?]

-The second half of CodeRefinery can be considered to be strategies to make your software more usable by others (and you six months from now!).
+In the CodeRefinery workshop we will discuss strategies to make your software more usable by others (and you six months from now!).